LEARNING AREAS

 As part of their learning journey they may have the opportunity to go an exchange to Chile.
 We have established school-to-school relationships in a number of countries allowing students the chance to connect with real speakers of the language they have chosen to study.

-To find out more contact Rob Ikink (rob.ikink@nayland.school.nz)
+To find out more about the languages offered at Nayland College, contact Gaye Bloomfield (gaye.bloomfield@nayland.school.nz)

 Pathways